DESIGN RESEARCH: INDOOR GARDENING

 My primary expertise and the core of my work is design research.
 For the past 15 years I have been cultivating skills in several research methodologies, especially ethnography and qualitative approaches.
 My projects have been diverse across content and design.
-I’ve worked on service, digital, product, environmental and branding design projects.
+I’ve worked on service, digital, product, environmental, and branding design projects.
 The content areas have varied from food to education, transportation, retail spaces, wearables, public libraries, and plants.
-One of my most inspiring projects was about indoor gardening and I’m sharing it as an example of one design research approach.
+One of my most inspiring projects was about indoor gardening and I’m sharing it as an example a design research approach.

 I collaborated with a large organics company to explore possibilities for indoor gardening products, and to better understand people’s relationships to their plants.
 I led the design research, synthesis, design visioning and creation of strategic directions.
 The products we designed and some details from our research are confidential, but I’ll share what I can.

 To kick-off the project, the clients and I conducted participatory observations by exploring different modes of growing plants in our own homes.
 This included trying different vessels and grow lights to build empathy and understand first hand how they affected our daily routines.
 During this time, we also did a deep exploration of current plant, gardening, and indoor gardening trends.
 We looked at market competition and at trend forecasting data to consider how markets might be changing.
 This exploratory research gave us insights into what we wanted to explore and which cities to visit, and which people would be ideal to interview.